+855 (0) 86 665 567

 Baok Chambab is Khmer wrestling a sport in which two opponents try to pin (hold) each other’s back to the ground.
 A match consists of three rounds.
 Wrestlers perform pre-match ritual dancing.
 A wrestler wins a match by two out of three rounds.
 However, after each round, the loser is asked if he still wishes to continue with the match.

-A Baok Chambab match is traditional accompanied by drum beats; two drums known as Skor Nhy and Chhmol, (female drum and male drum).
+A Baok Chambab match is traditionally accompanied by drum beats; two drums known as Skor Nhy and Chhmol, (female drum and male drum).

 Traditional matches are held at the Cambodian National Olympic Stadium during the Khmer New Year and other Cambodian holidays.